denyspoltorak/metapatterns-website/metapatterns/content/part-4--fragmented-metapatterns/_index.md

 +++
 weight = 5
 title = "Part 4.
-Fragmented Metapatterns"
+Fragmented metapatterns"
 description = Fragmented architectures make use of small specialized components.
 Examples include Layered Services, BFF, SOA, Polyglot Persistence, and Hierarchy. bookCollapseSection = true
 +++

 # Part 4\.
-Fragmented Metapatterns
+Fragmented metapatterns

 There are several patterns with no system\-wide layers\.
 Some of them incorporate two or three orthogonal domains which vary in abstractness to the extent that a service \(limited to a subdomain\) of one domain acts as a layer for another domain\.